How to manage the FINN.no infrastructure where 170 developers deploy 1000 times a week

 Infrastructure as code

-FINN has a need for efficient infrastructure management to satisfy the needs of 175 developers.
+FINN has a need for efficient infrastructure management to let 175 developers develop at good speed.

 - Terraform & Puppet — legacy